-Ultimately, he stopped publishing, moved into a cabin in rural Connecticut and practiced Yoga and Zen meditation.
+Ultimately, he stopped publishing, moved into a cabin in rural Connecticut, and practiced Yoga and Zen meditation.

-Dad clearly suffered from undiagnosed depression and Post-Traumatic Stress Disorder something that would, like Salinger, haunt him for the rest of his life.
+Dad suffered from undiagnosed depression and Post-Traumatic Stress Disorder, something that would, like Salinger, haunt him for the rest of his life.
 But war can’t explain all his misery, can’t explain the storms that would rage in his head.
 Dad’s younger sister, my Aunt Mary, suffered from depression and taken medication for the past 40 years.
 Not only do I have depression, but so do my siblings, cousins, and a niece and nephew.
 None of us have fought in a war.
 Part of the depression puzzle for all of us must be genetic.

 Mom, like dad, was also part of WWII generation.
 Her older brother Joe went off to war in the Pacific for three years.
 As fate would have it, he met my future Dad aboard a ship in the Philippines and said, “If we ever get out of this shithole, I’ve got this cute, blonde sister back in Buffalo.”
 They survived, my parents met, fell in love and married.

 Mom had an alcoholic father, also an immigrant from Poland.
 She recalled being asked by her mother to find her dad regularly when he didn’t return home after work.
-Often, during the harsh Buffalo winters, she would find him passed out in a snow bank.
+Often, during the harsh Buffalo winters, she would find him passed out in a snowbank.
 The only intimate moments she remembered sharing with him was when for her eighth birthday, he took her to a Shirley Temple movie and bought her candy.
 That was it.

 Mom and dad quickly had three kids.
 Things went well the first ten years of their marriage, but the wheels began to fall off: dad drank too much, gambled, womanized, and had unpredictable outbursts of high octane rage.
 It was too much for my mom.
 She collapsed back into herself, like a crumbling building, and never recovered.
-She began to eat a lot, added lots of pounds to her slender frame and watched T.V.
+She began to eat a lot, added lots of pounds to her slender frame, and watched T.V.
 Maybe the dopey sitcom narratives sliced through the quiet pain my mom carried.
 Mom didn’t have a genetic history of depression in her family.
-Become my mom clearly became depressed after so much abuse and unhappiness.
+My mom became depressed after so much abuse and unhappiness.
 And we grew up with that.

 Dad died 38 years ago at the age of 56 (I was 19) from too much drinking and smoking.
 He died unrepentant, never saying he was sorry for anything.
 But, in my mind, I think he was sorry.
 I think he just couldn’t bring himself to say it because of the enormity of his sins.
 But I have learned to forgive him, this enemy of my childhood who I had wished as a boy would just die.